 Award: $5000 ($3000 professional development fund and $2000 salary supplement, distributed over two years)

 The Harold & Esther Edgerton Junior Faculty Award is presented each year to honor an outstanding junior faculty member who has demonstrated creative research, extraordinary teaching abilities, and academic promise.
-Awardees will be recognized at the University Honors Convocation in April.
+Awardees will be recognized at The Laurels award reception in September.

 Advising & Mentoring Awards